espocrm/documentation/administration/layout-manager.md

 ## Kanban

-Available for entity types with the enabled Kanban view. (available since EspoCRM 5.2.0)
+Available for entity types with the enabled Kanban view.

+## Side Panel Fields

+List of fields displayed in the top side panel.
+By default there are *Assinged User* and *Teams* fields.

 ## Additional Layouts